 Our internal audit plan and risk plan, reviewed and approved by the Audit Committee, is based on where our operational and Group risks lie.
 The audit plan is part of our

 EXECUTIVE COMMITTEE

-Executive Committee members oversee and direct risk management in line with emerging risks.
+Executive Committee members oversee and direct risk management in line with ensuring these remain relevant.
+They also evaluate the potential impact of emerging risks.

 RISK COMMITTEE